C++23 Fold Algorithms

 Similar to std::reduce() and std::accumulate() from the previous lesson, these algorithms are designed to work on collections of objects and to return a single result.

-For example, were we to have a collection of objects in our shopping basket, and we wanted to total cost of all the objects, the fold algorithms are ideal.
+For example, if we had a collection of objects in our shopping basket and wanted to calculate the total cost of all the objects, the fold algorithms would be ideal.

-They give us some additional options over std::reduce() and std::accumulate().
-Most notably, there are 6 different variants, giving us more control over how our collection is combined.
+They offer additional options over std::reduce() and std::accumulate().
+Most notably, there are six different variants, giving us more control over how our collection is combined.

-They’re also range-based algorithms, thereby giving us more control over how we define the collection of objects that we want to be the input.
+They are also range-based algorithms, which gives us more control over how we define the collection of objects we want to use as input.

 All the algorithms in this lesson are available within the <algorithm> header: